kieran-allsop/Vaccine-Efficacy/README.md

 ## How to use Vaccine-Efficacy

-View the sample code in sim_fig_replication_0928.rmd to see how to use Vaccine-Efficacy.
-This markdown file contains all of the code and includes description for how to use each part.
+View the code in sim_fig_replication_0928.rmd to see how to use Vaccine-Efficacy.
+This markdown file contains all of the code and includes description for what is happening in each part.
+Running each section in order will produce the desired simulations.
 When knited, this markdown file will produce a HTML file.